apache/iceberg/site/docs/community.md

 ## Slack

-You can join the community via the [apache-iceberg](https://apache-iceberg.slack.com/) Slack workspace.
+We use the [Apache Iceberg workspace](https://apache-iceberg.slack.com/) on Slack.
+To be invited, follow [this invite link](https://join.slack.com/t/apache-iceberg/shared_invite/zt-tlv0zjz6-jGJEkHfb1~heMCJA3Uycrg).

+Please note that this link may occasionally break when Slack does an upgrade.
 If you encounter problems using it, please let us know by sending an email to <dev@iceberg.apache.org>.

 ## Mailing Lists